General Overview (عربى) (简体中文) (English) (español) (한국어) (Português)

 - Courtroom visit

-- Tours of local municipal and government buildings
+- Visit to local municipal and government buildings

 The Program includes field trips in Pittsburgh, as well as trips to nearby cities, all led by Program faculty and staff:

 - An overnight weekend trip to Washington DC

-- Tour of Fallingwater, an architectural landmark by Frank Lloyd Wright in the nearby mountains of the Laurel Highlands
+- A tour of Fallingwater, an architectural landmark by Frank Lloyd Wright in the nearby mountains of the Laurel Highlands

 - Shopping trip to a nearby outlet mall

 Because study in the US Law and Legal English Program is limited to 17 hours of instruction per week and is incidental to your visit, participants should plan to attend on a tourist visa.
 I-20s are not issued for student visas for this Program.

 Tuition and Fees